Seif-Eddine-Mouihbi/Weather-App/README.md

 # Project Title
 Weatherio App

 # Description
-This App can fetch all data from openweather.com with the api and get the current status of data and information about the weather## Tech Stack.
+This App can fetch all data from openweather.com with the api and get the current status of data and information about the weather.

+##Tech Stack
 **Languages & Tech:** HTML, CSS, JavaScript, API

 ## Screenshots